Biden ‘convinced’ US military would intervene if Trump refused to leave White House

 “I promise you, I am absolutely convinced they will escort [Trump] from the White House with great dispatch.”

-Biden’s confidence may have been bolstered in recent days by the number of military figures who’ve spoken out publicly against the president since peaceful protesters were forcefully removed from the Lafayette Square area near the White House to clear a path so Trump and his entourage could safely walk to St. John’s Episcopal Church on 16th Street, which was partially damaged in unrest over the death of George Floyd.
+Biden’s confidence may have been bolstered in recent days by the number of military figures who’ve spoken out publicly against the president after peaceful protesters were forcefully removed from the Lafayette Square area, near the White House, to clear a path so Trump and his entourage could safely walk to nearby St. John’s Episcopal Church, which was partially damaged during the unrest over the death of George Floyd.

 Trump has also proposed the idea of deploying U.S. military personnel to quell riots around the nation.

-In addition, there have been “so many rank-and-file military personnel saying, ‘Whoa, we’re not a military state.
-This is not who we are,’” Biden told Noah.
+In addition, Biden told Noah, there have been “so many rank-and-file military personnel saying, ‘Whoa, we’re not a military state.
+This is not who we are.’”

 Meanwhile, 55 retired military leaders signed a letter last week in support of a Biden presidency, The Associated Press reported.